-A zoo is a business where the babies draw crowds and adult animals are routinely traded, loaned, or sold.
-The disposal of older (“surplus”) animals is a not-so-well kept secret (and sometimes illegal) industry practice.
+A zoo is a business where babies draw crowds, and adult animals are routinely traded, loaned, or sold.
+The disposal of older (“surplus”) animals is a not-so-well-kept secret (and sometimes illegal) industry practice.
 Animals end can end up at auction, on a hunting ranch, in research laboratories, or dying in a more depraved situation.

 Animal sanctuaries are veganism’s greatest advocates and the perfect alternative to visiting a zoo.
 They are a physical space that allows people to “connect with animals” in a way that a zoo cannot replace.
-Visitors are able to interact with animals in a peaceful and natural setting, allowing a greater understanding of their lives as individuals.
+Visitors can interact with animals in a peaceful and natural setting, allowing a greater understanding of their lives as individuals.

-2. Observe wildlife habitats and learn about local plants, trees and animals
+Observe wildlife habitats and learn about local plants, trees, and animals

 One of the easiest ways to teach children about animals is to simply walk outside.
 There is abundant animal life right outside our back doors.
 Learn about all the different species of animals where you live.

 Visit local parks and hiking trails

 Grab a pair of binoculars and head to the park or trail.
 Look for different types of animals in the area- make a game out of counting numbers of animals spotted.
 Learning more about the local animal life not only teaches children about the lives of animals but also how to coexist with them.